Miriam97/cluedoDealer/README.md

    const rooms = ['Hall', 'Dining Room', 'Kitchen', 'Patio', 'Observatory', 'Theatre', 'Living Room', 'Spa', 'Guest House'];
    const weapons = ['Knife', 'Candlestick', 'Pistol', 'Poison', 'Trophy', 'Rope', 'Bat', 'Axe', 'Dumbbell'];
 ```
 I built this based on my friend's version of cluedo which we were attempting to play remotely.
-It has some cards which differ from the classic set, you can change these to anything appropriate for your game.
+It has some cards which differ from the classic set, you can change these to anything appropriate for your game in the constants.js file.

 # The player array